-Crombie Wilkinson Solicitors Commercial Property team have put together a list of questions to ask when leasing a commercial property.
-For legal advice when you are looking to lease or update a lease on a commercial property, contact a member of our Commercial Property team.
+Crombie Wilkinson Solicitors business lease solicitors have put together a list of questions to ask about leasing a commercial property.
+For commercial property advice when you are looking to lease or update a lease, contact a commercial lease solicitor in our Commercial Contract team.
 We have offices in York, Selby, Malton and Pickering.

 1. Is the property in a suitable location?